EarnTHYPart/Advance-Mathematics-Proability-Distribution/README.md

 ## Author Notes

-This project is part of an advanced mathematics/statistics course and demonstrates practical application of curve fitting techniques to real-world air quality data.
+This project is part of an UCS654 course Predictive Analysis Using Statistics for practical application of curve fitting techniques to real-world air quality data.